williammilisic/cloudcloud.dev/index.md

 * The 8 Steps of the Toyota Business Process:
 - Clarify the problem
 - Breakdown the problem
+- Set a target
+_ Analyze the root cause
+- Develop countermeasures
+- See countermeasures through
-- Set a targetAnalyze the root causeDevelop countermeasuresSee countermeasures throughEvaluate both results and processStandardize successful processes
+- Evaluate both results and process
+- Standardize successful processes<br/><br>

 ## 13 June 2024
 * "*Senior management is simply a flag bearer when a business decision is made.
 It is of no use unless others follow the flag.*" — Eiji Toyoda<br/><br/>